List of Modern Family characters: Longinus

 In "Boys' Night," he hangs out with Mitch, Cam, Pepper, Crispin, and Jay on their "boys' night out."

 In "Go Bullfrogs!" he invites Mitch and Cam to a boutique opening, and they go along with Claire, as she needs a fun night out.
 Mitch and Cam soon leave the place, leaving Claire with a man called Julian.
-Mitch and Cam believe that Julian is Longines' date, but Longines tells them via Mitch's cellphone that he's not his date, he's his trainer, and he's also straight.
+Mitch and Cam believe that Julian is Longinus' date, but Longinus tells them via Mitch's cellphone that he's not his date, he's his trainer, and he's also straight.

-In "Snip," after Mitch starts thinking that Cam has to search for a new job, Longines says that he has a vacancy at his clothing store and asks Cam if he wants the job.
-He finally accepts it, but a friend of Longines', Jeoux, calls out Mitch and Longines' devious plan of giving the job to Cam, and he walks out very upset.
+In "Snip," after Mitch starts thinking that Cam has to search for a new job, Longinus says that he has a vacancy at his clothing store and asks Cam if he wants the job.
+He finally accepts it, but a friend of Longinus', Jeoux, calls out Mitch and Longinus' devious plan of giving the job to Cam, and he walks out very upset.

 In the two-part episode "The Wedding," he attends Mitch and Cam's wedding.

 In "Fight or Flight," he, Mitch, Cam, Pepper, and Ronaldo organize a belated baby shower for Sal.